dvernooy/dvernooy.github.io/_embedded/06-heart_rate.md

 Every time through the master polling loop (more details and a diagram just below), I took an analog-to-digital converter (ADC) measurement and compared it to a threshold value.
 If it was above the threshold, I had a hit.

 In order to turn this into a time measurement, and eventually a beats-per-minute (bpm) rate, I used the polling loop counter $$H$$.
-I calibrated the loop time off-line by feeding my software a fake heartbeat signal from a function generator that simulated a range of heartbeats from 30 bpm to 200 bpm, and figured out the calibration constant corresponding to one pass through the loop.
+I calibrated the loop time off-line by feeding my software a fake heartbeat signal from a function generator that simulated a range of heartbeats from 30 bpm to 200 bpm with a square wave of variable duty cycle.
+I used this to do timing measurements to figure out the calibration constant corresponding to one pass through the loop.
 The polling loop was 1.61 ms long, so it would be 1245 polling loops between heartbeats for a heart rate of 30bpm and ~ 185 polling loops between heartbeats for 200 bpm.
-If you read the code, that is where the factor 37312 comes from.
+If you read the code, that is where the factor 37312 comes from ... it would be 37312 loops through the code every second.

 So how did I get such a long polling loop time?
-And, more importantly, since the loop time acts basically as a master timer,how to make it repeatable from loop to loop?
+And, more importantly, since the loop time acts basically as a master timer, how to make it repeatable from loop to loop?
 More on this later.

 For now, here is a little video of everything put together, demonstrating the stand-off detectability of the receiver, and the importance of keeping the transmitter and receiver coils roughly aligned.
 You can see that as I rotate my body with the chest strap relative to the receiver, the signal loses lock.